YvCodeHong/Bank-tech-test/README.md

 ```
 As a user,
+So that I can put my money in a safe place,
+I'd like to set up a bank account

+As a user,
 So that it saves me time carrying a whole load of money,
 I would like to deposit the money in my bank account and a statement should display the amount.